Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: Introduction

-A modern data science-based approach to populating galaxies into halos takes advantage of emerging machine learning (ML) and deep learning techniques.
-These ML approaches learn the relations between dark matter halo properties and galaxy properties based on hydrodynamic simulations and then generate galaxies from the N-body simulations in a supervised manner ~\citep{horowitz2024differentiable, de2023machine,chittenden2023modelling,hausen2023revealing,10.1093/mnras/stad015}.
-Upon effective training, this method enables scaling up to much larger volumes available in N-body simulations with significantly reduced computational cost.
+A modern data-science-based approach to populating galaxies into halos takes advantage of emerging ML techniques.
+These ML approaches learn the relations between dark matter halo properties and galaxy properties based on hydrodynamic simulations and then generate galaxies from the N-body simulations in a supervised manner~\citep{horowitz2024differentiable, de2023machine, chittenden2023modelling, hausen2023revealing, 10.1093/mnras/stad015}.
+Once effectively trained, this method can be scaled up to much larger volumes in N-body simulations with significantly reduced computational cost.